 The officials and attendants who chased him never caught sight of him afterward.
 Three weeks later Supt.
 Eastman received a letter stating that the horse was at Nevedesha awaiting his orders.
 Corbett was reported as having gone to Mexico, from which country apparently reliable news of his death came back to the Kansas officials.
 The slayer of John Wilkes Booth served during the war in a Massachusetts regiment, enlisting at Boston.
 He was a hatter by trade.
 His real name was John Corbett, but a year or two before the war he was converted at a big revival meeting in Boston, and to commemorate the event took the name of the town in which it occurred.
 The winter he spent in Topeka he was the loudest shouter at the Salvation Army meetings, and never failed to take part in the street exhibitions of the organization.
 For some years after he left the asylum he travelled under the name of John Corbett.
 Recently he has again assumed the name of Boston.
 He worked for the Gavitts a long time before they associated him with the man who shot Booth.
-Finally they suspected his identity, and he acknowledged that he was Boston Corbett in a letter written to the firm some months since.
-W. W. Gavitt savs he is an excellent salesman, and that he has always made money for himself and the firm.
-Many Texas towns bar patent medicine pediers by ordinance, but Corbett pays no attention to ordinances, and has worked practically every town in Texas without having been molested.
+Finally they suspected his identity; and he acknowledged that he was Boston Corbett in a letter written to the firm some months since.
+W. W. Gavitt says he is an excellent salesman, and that he has always made money for himself and the firm.
+Many Texas towns bar patent medicine pedlers by ordinance, but Corbett pays no attention to ordinances, and has worked practically every town in Texas without having been molested.

 Corbett's farm is about eighteen miles from Concordia, in Cloud county.
-He owns eighty acres of land, only about eighteen acres of which is fit for cultivation.
+He owns eighty acres of land, only about eighteen macres of which is fit for cultivation.
 The returns from the farm are seldom more than sufficient to pay the taxes.
-When Corbett was committed to the asylum an effort was made to secure a guardian in Cloud county, but his neighbors were all afraid of him and refused to take the job lewing the Government custom his name was stricken from the rolls of the pension office after he had been missing three years, but if he were restored to citizenship h
+When Corbett was committed to the asylum an effort was made to secure a guardian in Cloud county, but his neighbors were all afraid of him and refused to take the job.
+George A. Huron was then appointed and has since Jooked after his interests.
+Corbett drew a pension of \$8 a month.
+Following the Government custom his name was stric